Gun Cleaning & Solvents

 What is the main purpose of gun cleaning solvents?

-Gun cleaning solvents are designed to dissolve the 'gunk' inside a firearm, which is a mixture of carbon fouling, powder residue, and primer residue that forms a sludge requiring removal for proper function and maintenance.
+Gun cleaning solvents are designed to dissolve the 'gunk' inside a firearm, which consists of carbon fouling, powder residue, and primer residue, forming a sludge that must be removed for proper function and maintenance.

-Yes, highly volatile substances like white gasoline or Zippo lighter fluid are extremely dangerous due to fire and explosion risks and are not effective for dissolving carbon residue, making them unsuitable for gun cleaning.
+Using highly volatile substances like white gasoline (naphtha) or Zippo lighter fluid is extremely dangerous due to significant fire and explosion risks, especially near heat sources.
+They are also not formulated to effectively break down carbon residue.

-No, a certain amount of copper plating in the bore is beneficial as it smooths microscopic imperfections.
-Aggressively removing it with harsh solvents can degrade the barrel over time.
+No, a certain amount of copper plating in the bore can be beneficial as it helps to smooth out microscopic imperfections, effectively 'conditioning' the bore.
+Aggressively removing it can reintroduce roughness.

 More Gunsmithing & DIY Videos You Might Like